AppsBy/Asusman/README.md

       0 or off : soft turn off asus services
       1 or on : soft turn on asus services

-      2 : Turn on lights management services
+      2 or lightonly : Turn on lights management services

       enable : enable asus services but sets then to manual default : enable asus services with automatic initialization